nvblanco/ida_lib/docs/source/index.rst

 ========================

 IdaLib (Image Data Augmentation Library) is a library dedicated to the task of Image Data Augmentation in a fast, simple, efficient and flexible way
+This library allows you to convert your input data into a larger and more diverse one to perform a better train of your Neural Network

 Features
 ----------